khakers/go-subgen/README.md

 Create an issue or Discussion if you have other feature requests or comments.

-* file permissions and user handling
 * Further software integrations
 * Persistent Queue
 * Translation and more advanced media checking (don't run if file already has subs, for example)
 * A basic web ui to queue transcription and view queued/in progress tasks.
 * Filesystem watching support
 * Integration into Bazarr as a provider (Not sure how to go about this, please open an issue if you have any ideas)
-* CLBLAST & CUBLAS support for GPU acceleration (CUBLAS support is available in the CUBLAS branch)
+* CLBLAST & CUBLAS support for GPU acceleration khakers/go-subgen#39
+* Track ggerganov/whisper.cpp#1261
+* Track ggerganov/whisper.cpp#1060

 ## Docker